naninovel/docs/docs/faq/index.md

 ## Will I get access to the source code when I buy Naninovel?

 All the engine source code is available in the distributed package.
-Several third-party libraries (namely, [NCalc](https://github.com/ncalc/ncalc), [NLayer](https://github.com/naudio/NLayer) and [UniTask](https://github.com/Cysharp/UniTask)) are pre-compiled, but they're open-sourced (MIT license) with sources hosted on GitHub.
+A couple of third-party libraries (namely, [NCalc](https://github.com/ncalc/ncalc) and [NLayer](https://github.com/naudio/NLayer)) are pre-compiled, but they're open-sourced (MIT license) with sources hosted on GitHub.

 ## Why the package doesn't contain any demo scenes?